vinceanalytics/vince/README.md

 # Credit

-[Plausible Analytics](https://github.com/plausible/analytics) : `vince` started as a Go port of plausible with a focus on self hosting.
+[Plausible Analytics](https://github.com/Plausible/analytics) : `vince` started as a Go port of Plausible with a focus on self hosting.

 # Note from Author